Wendi-WL/workout-tracker/README.md

 - view the list of workouts in my workout history, and be able to sort by date or filter by workout type
 - select a workout in my workout history and view its details and its exercises
 - select a workout or an exercise and add to or edit the details of the workout or the exercise

+### Data Persistence User Stories
+As a user:
+- when I quit the application, I want to be given the **option** to save my exercises and workouts to file
+- when I start the application, I want to be given the **option** to load my exercises and workouts from file